rymaju/rymaju/README.md

 ## What I'm working on

 I do a lot of work for [Code4Community](https://c4cneu.com), a club at Northeastern that develops software solutions for non-profts here in Boston.
-I'm currently the technical lead of our project for Lucy's Love Bus, a charity dedicated to helping children with life threatening illnesses and their families.
+Currently I'm the Director of Engineering and oversee all of our projects.
+Previously I was the technical lead for our project with Lucy's Love Bus, a charity dedicated to helping children with life threatening illnesses and their families.

 I'm also working on a lot of PL stuff!
 One project I'm excited about is an implementation of LOLCODE in Racket which you can check out [here](https://github.com/rymaju/lolcode)!